 What are tax deductions?

 Tax deductions stand for the amount that you can deduct from your taxable income in a single financial year.
 This reduces your overall obligation and helps you save tax in lieu of your savings.
 However, the amount that you can claim as a deduction varies based on your income slab, your total savings, and the sections under which you can claim these savings.
-From insurance to charitable contributions, from short-term savings to long-term investments, a variety of schemes qualify for tax deductions.

 The government specifies a list of savings and expenses that you may incur within a year under various slabs with a maximum limit cap corresponding to which you can claim tax deductions.

 What are the various sections that offer tax deductions?

 The sections under which you can claim tax deductions include 80C, 80D, 80E, 80CCD, 80CCC, 24, 80CCG, 80U, 80G and many more.
 These sections have separate savings listed under each along with their maximum cap.
 In case you make payments towards savings or expenses in a given financial year that fall under any of these sections, then you can claim the tax benefits mentioned.